 How to Prevent Cucumber Beetles in the Future

 A great question is: “how do I get rid of cucumber beetles?”, but the reality is: you can’t.
-Unfortunately they are a major pest in agriculture, are native to the area and are very good at what they do.
+Unfortunately they’re a major pest in agriculture, they’re native to the area and they’re very good at what they do.
 So the best you can do is mitigate the damage.

-We recommend planting later in the season and covering your plants with insect netting to help lower the populations, and reduce the damage.
+Our best recommendation is to wait and plant later, around the first or second week of June and to cover your plants with insect netting to help lower the populations, and reduce the damage.
 And after that, prepare to give some time and energy into picking the beetles off your plants.